Guidelines and Policies

 The policy applies to all staff, physicians, patients, visitors, vendors, volunteers, contractual workers, and the general public.

-Members of the Greater Dayton Area Hospital Association (GDAHA), including Atrium, unanimously adopted a region-wide tobacco-free campus recommendation.
-As of January 1, 2008, 18 hospitals in Dayton and surrounding areas implemented tobacco-free environments for better health, longevity, and quality of life for their patients, visitors, and staff.
+On January 1, 2007, 20 hospitals in the Greater Cincinnati Health Council, including Atrium Medical Center, took a collective leadership role in improving the health of their communities by making their entire campuses tobacco-free.
+The following year members of the Greater Dayton Area Hospital Association (GDAHA) unanimously adopted a region-wide tobacco-free campus - adding 18 hospitals in the Dayton and surrounding areas to the tobacco-free policy.
+Today more than 40 hospitals across southwest Ohio have implemented tobacco-free environments for better health, longevity, and quality of life for their patients, visitors, and staff.

 Wireless Device Use